shirayu/chrome_chat_exporter/README.md

 # Chat Exporter

-Chrome extension that exports Gemini conversations as HTML or Markdown.
+Chrome extension that exports chat conversations as HTML or Markdown.

 ![Screenshot](screenshot.avif)

 ## Usage

+The current supported website is **Gemini**.

 1. Open Chrome Extensions and choose "Load unpacked", then select this folder.
 2. Open `https://gemini.google.com/` and a chat thread.